UMWEDU/umw-admissions-sync/_pages/admitted.md

 Are you looking for more details on your steps to accept your offer of admission and enroll for fall?
 Join us for a <strong>Next Steps virtual session</strong> for a quick overview and Q&amp;A for both admitted and deposited students.
 These sessions are held every Wednesday at 12 p.m.
 Please <a href="https://admissions.umw.edu/portal/webinars">register</a> for your preferred date.
 We are here to help you through these important steps this spring.

-Please note that all on and off campus university events are cancelled until June 10.
+Please note that all on and off campus university events are cancelled until the end of June.
 If you have questions regarding the cancelled admissions events/tours, contact the Admissions office at <a href="mailto:admit@umw.edu">admit@umw.edu</a>.

 &nbsp;